-We send a lot of email these days—at work, at home, on our phones… But do you know what all the email jargon means?
-Keep reading to find out more about the difference between the various ways to receive email.
+You’ve been using email forever, but do you know what all that email jargon means?
+Keep reading to find out more about the differences between the various ways you can receive email.

 Email Clients vs Webmail